GetScatter/DesktopTranslations/readme.md

 # Scatter Desktop Translations

 In order to add translations to Scatter you will need to do the following:
-- Create an issue with "Translating: <LANGUAGE>" so that multiple people don't work on the same language at the same time.
+- Create an issue with "Translating: LANGUAGE" so that multiple people don't work on the same language at the same time.
 - copy `src/languages/english.json` to a new `src/languages/<LANGUAGE>.json` file.
 - Change all the texts in that file to match your target language.